-Reducing health inequalities and raising awareness of exposure to polluted air
+Reducing health inequalities by raising awareness of exposure to polluted air

 Southwark Council